---

 on failure.

-actions which retrieves the user based on the password_reset_token
+`update` actions which retrieve the user based on the `password_reset_token`

 provided in the request parameters, ensuring proper identification of the